How to Grow Eggplants

-Eventually the leaves turn yellow and fall off.
+Eventually, the leaves turn yellow and fall off.
 If you catch them before they become too numerous, high-pressure water sprays will often knock the population down enough for predators to finish them off.
-Otherwise spray the plants with wettable sulfur being sure to cover the underside of the leaves as well as the top.
+Otherwise, spray the plants with wettable sulfur while being sure to cover both the underside and top of the leaves.

-The primary criteria for harvesting eggplants is to pick them while the skins are glossy.
-If the eggplantÕs skin becomes dull, the seeds are beginning to mature and the potential for bitterness is increased.
+The main idea with harvesting eggplants is to pick them while the skins are still glossy.
+If the eggplant's skin becomes dull, the seeds are beginning to mature and the potential for bitterness is increased.